watkinshannah05/BakerRipleyVoterAnalysis/README.md

 * Block walking and door-to-door contact (\$2/door)
 * Mailing postcards (\$0.35/card)

-Despite the varying price levels, the associated rates of successful contact with the targeted individual were not correlative with price, but rather how personal the form of connection was; phone calls were most often received, followed by text messages, and knocking on doors was least often received (mailings had no indicator of whether the individual received them or not; see more on this in [Taking Outside Information into Account](#taking-outside-information-into-account).
+Despite the varying price levels, the associated rates of successful contact with the targeted individual were not correlative with price, but rather how personal the form of connection was; phone calls were most often received, followed by text messages, and knocking on doors was least often received (mailings had no indicator of whether the individual received them or not; see more on this in [the Youtube video](https://youtu.be/jDUTDaDM2SI).

 ![Voting in Target Group](/Visualizations/voter-part-among-govt-target.png?raw=true "Voting in GOVT Target Group")